Halfway Houses in Washington, IN

 Services provided:

-• HIV and AIDS education, counseling and support, individual counseling and group counseling
+• Counseling for individuals, counseling for groups and HIV and AIDS education, counseling and support

 • Adult men